github/codeql/change-notes/1.23/analysis-cpp.md

   picture of the partial flow paths from a given source.
 The feature is disabled by default and can be enabled for individual configurations by overriding `int explorationLimit()`.
+* There is now a `DataFlow::localExprFlow` predicate and a `TaintTracking::localExprTaint` predicate to make it easy to use the most common case of local data flow and taint: from one `Expr` to another.